 What does their social media presence say about potential candidates?

 Professional networking sites like LinkedIn won’t tell you everything you want to know about a prospective candidate.
-This was evident also in the results which highlighted that it wasn’t the professional sites that potential recruiters were looking at when vetting candidates; it was social networking platforms.
+This was evident also in the results which highlighted that it isn’t the professional sites that potential recruiters are looking at when vetting candidates; it is social networking platforms.
 The survey tells us that 62% of employers looked at the Facebook page of candidates, while another 45% looked at Twitter feeds.
 Photo sharing sites came under scrutiny too with one in ten checking out Instagram accounts and 8% looking at the Pinterest accounts of jobseekers.

 Of course, one of the easiest ways to do a background check on a prospective employee is to perform a simple Google search.
 That way you can quickly access work, social and other information about the candidate that may not be included on their CV or covering letter.
 49% of companies are already doing this, although recruitment experts warn that employers need to be careful when ‘googling’ prospective employees, especially those with common names, as it’s very easy to confuse applicants with their namesakes.
 In the process, you could end up eliminating the best person for the job.